This quick guide explains some of the steps which may come in handy to recover an Arch Linux Install.

 - Try the above steps based on the state of your system, and troubleshoot.
 For errors specific to display manager lightdm, we have a guide which you may want to check out.

 - If you are using sddm, then check out these troubleshooting steps if something works.

 Every installation is different.
 And above steps may/may not work for you.
-But it is worth a try and as per experience, it works.
+But it is worth a try, and as per my experience, it works.
 If it works, well, good for you.
-Either way, do let me know in the comment box below, how it goes.
+Either way, let me know how it goes in the comment box below.